Email Error Messages - What Do They Mean?

 If your email application is set up using Private (with SSL) settings, and you're using your domain name as the mail server (such as mail.example.com), your email application expects the SSL certificate to contain your domain name when it contains the name of the Bluehost server (such as box123.Bluehost.com) instead.
 Your email application will warn you that the name on the Bluehost server's certificate doesn't match your domain name because of this mismatch.
 This is normal.

 Email applications will allow you to continue to send and receive mail.
 Still, you may need to adjust a setting in your email application to confirm you're aware of this configuration.
 Each email application has slightly different steps for setup.
-If you aren't sure which setting to change, check out our Email Application Setup Guides.

 This usually means the inbox you're sending to or from is full, or your mail routing setting in the zone editor is wrong.